moorepants/eme185/content/pages/memos.rst

 Each memo should stand on its own and you will be able to use the content as a base to develop the reports.
-In addition to turning in the assignment, you are welcome to share these memos with your project sponsor(s) for feedback but the main audience are the course instructors.
+In addition to turning in the assignment, you are welcome to share these memos with your project sponsor(s) for feedback but the main audience you should address are the course instructors.

-The memos should have no more than two pages of main content and an optional two pages of appendices.
+The memos should have no more than two pages of main content and an optional additional two pages of appendices.
 The "main content" is defined as the essential text, figures, tables, etc. to tell your story.
 Additionally, feel free to link to rich media: videos, websites, demos, etc. This main content should stand on its own without the appendices.
-The appendices can include figures, tables, drawings, renderings, source code, and other relevant material to support the story told in your main content pages if the reader desires to understand further details.
+The appendices can include figures, tables, drawings, renderings, analyses, source code, and other relevant material to support the story told in your main content pages if the reader desires to understand further details.
 The appendices should not be required to understand the main content.

 - Each memo must be submitted as a single PDF document made up of 8.5" x 11" sheets to Smartsite. **You will be docked points if you submit a format other